flr/flr.github.io/learning/quickIntro/quickIntro.md

 title: A Quick Introduction to FLR
 ---

 Welcome to FLR.
 This is going to be a short run through some of the basic elements of the main FLR packages.
-For further learning material, please visit the learning page or the sites for [each individual package]({{ site.baseurl }}pkgs/pkgs.html).
+For further learning material, please visit the [learning page]({{ site.baseurl }}learning/learning.html) or the sites for [each individual package]({{ site.baseurl }}pkgs/pkgs.html).

 # Installing the FLR packages

+We start by installing the most recent version of the FLR packages.
+Most FLR packages are currently not available in [CRAN](http://cran.r-project.org), but are distribiuted through the FLR Project package repository.
+To install the first of the packages, *FLCore*, please type:

 {% highlight r %}
 # install.packages(c('FLCore'), repos='http://flr-project.org/R')
 {% endhighlight %}

 # FLCore